Office/Department: Biology, Department of

 - Biol 4895: Advanced Research Projects II

-The Wallert Cancer Research Team investigates the function of a transmembrane, transport protein, the sodium-hydrogen exchanger isoform 1 (NHE1), as a potential therapeutic target for the treatment of invasive and metastatic tumors.
-This investigation has four distinct avenues:
+The Wallert Cancer Research Team investigates the function and regulation of a transmembrane, transport protein, the sodium-hydrogen exchanger isoform 1 (NHE1).
+Our research aims to define the normal regulation of NHE1 as well as dysregulation that occurs in disease states such as cancer and lung fibrosis.
+Our goal is to define a mechanism to use NHE1 as a therapeutic target for the treatment of these diseases.

 Mark A. Wallert, Dan Hastle*, Clarice H. Wallert, Wayne Taylor Cottle*, and Joseph J. Provost.
 You can never have too many kinases: The sodium hydrogen exchanger isoform 1 regulation by phosphorylation.
 J. Cell Signal.
 2016: 1:121